OxCGRT/covid-policy-tracker/documentation/subnational_interpretation.md

 However, in our primary dataset in this [OxCGRT/covid-policy-tracker](https://github.com/OxCGRT/covid-policy-tracker) repository, we would report the national governemnt's border controls against each state, as the policy is in force in those state.

 ## Further interpretation

 Indicator meanings and interpretation of targeted/general distinctions for subnational data products are consistent with those in the existing OxCGRT [codebook](documentation/codebook.md).

+## Changelog of subnational guidance

+- 06 August 2020: published v1 to GitHub